grafana/grafana/docs/sources/administration/api-keys/create-api-key.md

 # Create an API key in Grafana

-To manage your computed workload with a user that is not tied to a user specifically.
+Create an API key when you want to manage your computed workload with a user that is not associated with a user.

-For more information about API keys refer to [About API keys in Grafana]({{< relref "./about-api-keys.md">}}).
+For more information about API keys, refer to [About API keys in Grafana]({{< relref "./about-api-keys.md">}}).

 For more information about creating API keys via the API, refer to [Create API key via API]({{< relref "../../http_api/create-api-tokens-for-org.md#how-to-create-a-new-organization-and-an-api-token">}}).

-Before you begin:
+## Before you begin:

 **To create an API key:**